syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rich-text-editor/EJ2_ASP.NETCORE/how-to/rename-images-in-server.md

 Refer `controller` file for configure the server-side.

-N> The runnable demo application is available in this [Github](https://github.com/SyncfusionExamples/aspnet-core-richtexteditor-rename-image) repository.
+> The runnable demo application is available in this [Github](https://github.com/SyncfusionExamples/aspnet-core-richtexteditor-rename-image) repository.

 {% if page.publishingplatform == "aspnet-core" %}